harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 ## FreeForm

-A freeform shape consists of a series of interpolation points — through which we construct a curve using the Catmull-Rom algorithm.  **>>TODO:CITE** We capture interpolation points as a function of touch velocity.
+A freeform shape consists of a series of interpolation points — through which we construct a curve using the Catmull-Rom algorithm (@catmull1974class).
+We capture interpolation points as a function of touch velocity.
 That is, when the user draws more quickly, we capture more interpolation points closer together.
 This allows us to capture the entire drawing with a similar level of detail throughout, and correct for the gesture recognizer sending relatively more frequent updates when the touch is moving more slowly.

 However, the catmull-Rom algorithm only draws a full path when the start and end points of the curve are coincident, so we manually construct straight line segments to and from the touch start and end points for unclosed freeform shapes.
 We use an alpha value of 1.0, which we found to be the closest to the intended touch shape through informal user studies.